 What Gives a Coin Value

-There are many factors that determine the value of a coin.
+Many factors determine the value of a coin.
 Basic economics teaches us that value is determined by supply and demand.
 Low supply and high demand will drive up the price.
 When a mintage run is complete, the number of coins available for that date and mint mark is now fixed.
-The only variable that remains is demand.
+The only variable that remains to be discussed is demand.

 Additionally, coin collectors covet uncirculated coins that are in pristine condition.
 This fact is especially true for classic collectible coins.
 Beautifully toned coins add an allure that also adds value.
 A 100-year-old uncirculated coin should still look like it is 100 years old.
 Cleaning a coin renders the surfaces unnatural and makes the coin less desirable by collectors.
 Attempting to repair a damaged coin will also destroy part of the coin's value.